3Hren/blackhole/README.md

  - **Attribute-based.**

    Every log event contains multiple attributes.
 For example, typical HTTP event from request contains HTTP code, URL, message string and something else.
 In Blackhole log attributes is everything.
-It can be indexed, in can be filtered and it is type-safe.
+It can be indexed, it can be filtered and it is type-safe.
    By the way, have you heard about [Elasticsearch](http://www.elasticsearch.org/)?
    With the Elasticsearch frontend (not implemented yet) you can index your logs on the fly and store it there with